RCN Executive Team

 In addition to her extensive career experience, Pat is a registered psychotherapist.

-Philip joined the Royal College of Nursing communications department in 2017 after working in public policy in Westminster and Brussels.
+Philip joined the Royal College of Nursing in 2017 after working in public policy in Westminster and Brussels.
 He has over ten years of health policy communications experience.

-Rita joined the RCN in 2009 as a Senior Professional Development Officer, a role in which she developed an extensive suite of programmes for nurses and nursing assistants across both the HSC and the independent sector.
-During this time, Rita developed extensive facilitation experience working with health care teams to: improve, reform and modernise practice; develop and redesign services; implement evidence into practice; and evaluate the effectiveness of change.
+Rita Joined the RCN in 2009 as a Senior Professional Development Officer, During this time she facilitated multidisciplinary health care teams to: improve, reform and modernise practice; develop and redesign services; implement evidence into practice; and evaluate the effectiveness of change.
 She wrote and produced the Regulating Rita play, which is used to give nurses insight into Nursing and Midwifery Council hearings.
-She also designed and facilitated leadership challenge events for senior nurses and student nurses.

-Rita was then promoted to the position of Associate Director of Nursing Policy and Practice, a role in which she continued to lead her team in developing the nursing profession within Northern Ireland to support member learning and development.
-During this time, she spent a year as acting Deputy Director in Northern Ireland.
+Rita was then promoted to the position of Associate Director of Nursing Policy and Practice, During this time, she spent a year as acting Deputy Director in Northern Ireland.
 She also supported RCN members through industrial action, including strike action, in 2019 and 2020 and at that time was Trade Union Side Secretary for the RCN.
-Rita is currently the Acting Director of the RCN in Northern Ireland.

 Prior to joining the RCN, Jo worked in private practice and has only ever represented Claimants and Trade Unions.
 She has a particular interest in discrimination and equal pay claims.

-Jo was appointed a fee paid Employment Judge on the 1st October 2021.
+Jo was appointed a fee paid Employment Judge on 1 October 2021.

 Patricia Marquis, Director, England